Megum1/DFST/README.md

 Type in `data_poisoning,py` to poison the training dataset.

 ### Perform DFST attack
-Train a benign VGG as a classifer on CIFAR-10. `python train.py`<br>
+Train a benign VGG as a classifer on CIFAR-10 `python train.py`<br>.
-Inject the trigger using poisoned training data. `python retrain.py`<br>
+Inject the trigger using poisoned training data `python retrain.py`<br>.
-Perform detoxification to force the model to learn deep features. `sh run.sh`<br>
+Perform detoxification to force the model to learn deep features `sh run.sh`<br>.

 ## Contact
-Free to contact the author *cheng535@purdue.edu*
+Free to contact the author *cheng535@purdue.edu*.